 Changing the Log On settings of the problematic service will solve this problem on your computer.

-3. In Windows Audio Properties window, go to “Log on” tab and then click on “Local System account” to select it.
+4. In the Windows Audio Properties window, go to the “Log On” tab and then click on the “Local System account” to select it.

 Try to check if you can use the audio device on your computer or not.